ivonunes/plumekit/docs/auth.md

 ## Protecting a route group

-To put a whole section behind a login, add `requireAuth()` as group middleware — no per-handler check:
+To put a whole section behind a login, add `requireAuth()` as group middleware, with no per-handler check needed:

 ```swift
 app.group("/admin", middleware: [requireAuth()]) { admin in